Adina Mandlová: Career in the United Kingdom

 She was offered a role in Basil Dearden's movie Saraband for Dead Lovers, but a Communist Minister of Information Václav Kopecký refused to give her a passport.
 She married a Czech flight engineer Josef Kočvárek who had British citizenship and moved to UK in 1947.
 There she continued her acting career with only a moderate success.
 In 1948, she acted in the movie The Fool and the Princess.
 She fell in love with her co-star Bruce Lester and got divorced.
 Lester soon moved back to Hollywood and Mandlová stayed in England.
 Later she dated a producer Alexander Korda.
-She married a wealthy Englishman named Geoffrey, but immediately regretted it and the marriage ended in divorce after two years.
+She married a wealthy Englishman named Geoffrey Pilcher but immediately regretted it and the marriage ended in divorce after two years.
 In 1950 Mandlová got ill with tuberculosis and left to get a treatment in Switzerland.
 She then worked in Radio Free Europe and later as a secretary of a fashion designer Ben Pearson, whom she married in 1954.
 During the 1960s, she had small roles in the British TV shows Ghost Squad (in the episode "Rich Ruby Wine") and The Saint (in the episode "The Rhine Maiden") and continued acting in theatres.
 She also started sculpting.